Your local pancreatic cancer specialist centre

 Anyone diagnosed with pancreatic cancer should have their case reviewed at a specialist cancer centre where there is a specialist pancreatic cancer team.
 This is called the multidisciplinary team (MDT).
 This page includes information on the MDT for pancreatic cancer, and who you should contact in an emergency, or out of normal hospital hours.

-This section contains details of hospitals that have pancreatic cancer specialist teams by region.
-Where available, links have been provided to hospital websites and information on the teams and centres treating pancreatic cancer.
+This section has the contact details of hospitals that have pancreatic cancer specialist teams.
+The page is split up by region, so you can search for the area you live.
+If possible, we have provided links to the hospital websites so you can find more information on the teams and centres treating pancreatic cancer.

 These services may be called HPB (hepatopancreaticobiliary) centres as the same specialists may work with people affected by pancreatic, liver, gallbladder and bile duct cancers.

 Click on the links below to find the specialist centre in your area.

 Newcastle: The North East's Hepato-Pancreato-Biliary (HPB) Centre, Freeman Hospital in Newcastle.

 Blackburn: The East Lancashire Specialist HPB Cancer Multidisciplinary Team (MDT), Royal Blackburn Hospital within the East Lancashire Hospitals NHS Trust

 Manchester: Surgical centres - Central Manchester Hospitals NHS Foundation Trust (Manchester Royal Infirmary)

 Oncology services are provided at The Christie NHS Foundation Trust